-At any rate, it is essential that recreational enthusiasts, including hikers, campers, mountain bikers, and 4wd enthusiasts, behave as if they are guests in another person’s home.
+Given that this is tribal land, which means it’s the home of the indigenous people who have inhabited this part of the county for centuries, it is essential that hikers, campers, and mountain bikers, behave as if they are guests in another person’s home.
 This includes adhering to Leave No Trace principles while also giving the people living on the reservation the respect and privacy that they deserve.

 After doggedly mastering the initial climb, you will reap your rewards as you pass into the blissful shade of Hot Springs Mountain’s mixed-conifer forest.
 The forest here features just about all of the typical Southern California conifers, including Coulter, Jeffrey, and sugar pines, white fir, and incense cedar.
 Canyon live oak and black oak are interspersed throughout, and the abundant black oaks put on a beautiful fall color show with their golden leaves rustling in the slightest breeze.

 The trail will pass through this often dense forest while undulating gently over a series of ridges.
 The fire road you are walking on is very easy to follow, but the occasional unsigned road meeting the trail can cause some confusion.
-There is only one junction in which Rough Road merges into Hot Springs Mountain Road (which is not marked).
-Basically, if a road is branching off left or right, you will ignore it until you come to a place where the road you are walking on joins the reservation’s main road at 2.5 miles.
-That’s not extraordinarily helpful in the directions department, but without signage and with most maps being quite poor and inaccurate, your best bet is to follow the GPS track provided here.
+There is only one junction in which Sukat Road merges into Hot Springs Mountain Road (now marked with new signage).
+There are a handful of other abandoned roads branching off left or right, but so long as you ignore them and remain on the clearest, most obvious road heading northwest, you won’t go astray.

-After merging onto Hot Springs Mountain Road, you will continue to pass through the forest as the road stays mostly above 6,000′ before approaching the summit.
-As you near the summit, ignore the numerous roads branching off of the main road and make sure you stay with the widest and most traveled track.
-The trail occasionally leaves the cover of the trees, providing glimpses of the astonishing view that awaits at the summit.
-At 4.8 miles, the road makes a wide switchback, and the dangerously unstable old fire lookout comes into view.
+After merging onto Hot Springs Mountain Road, continue through the forest until a single pronounced switchback announces the approach to the summit.
+Prior to this switchback, the road occasionally leaves the cover of the trees, providing glimpses of the astonishing view that awaits at the summit.
+At 4.8 miles, you reach the switchback, and the dangerously unstable old fire lookout comes into view.
 With just a touch more effort, you will soon be standing near the summit.

 The old lookout on the summit was once used by the Department of Forestry to spot and report wild fires.
-Once you’ve attained the summit and examined the view sprawling out for miles in every direction, you will easily understand why they chose this location.
-Looking north, you’ll see the yawning depths of Agua Caliente Canyon with the scrubby slopes of Bucksnort Mountain and the arid Anza Valley stretching out to the highlands of the San Jacinto Mountains.
+It’s been here for a long time, and it’s dilapidated condition shows it.
+Avoid climbing the tower, as it is dangerously unstable.
+A comfortable lunch rock sits directly below, and from here you can enjoy a spectacular view north across the yawning depths of Agua Caliente Canyon.
+Beyond lie the scrubby slopes of Bucksnort Mountain and the arid Anza Valley stretching out to the highlands of the San Jacinto Mountains.
 Looking east, you will spy the arid upper ridge of the Santa Rosa Mountains and a shimmering patch of the Salton Sea.
-The rolling highlands of the Cuyamaca Mountains and the cresting wave of the Laguna Escarpment loo to the south.
+The rolling highlands of the Cuyamaca Mountains and the cresting wave of the Laguna Escarpment loom to the south.

 Another quirk on this hike comes from the popularity of gliding in the Warner Springs area.
 The only man-made sounds you are likely to hear on this hike come from single prop planes towing sleek gliders out of the airstrip just outside Warner Springs.
 Once released, these gliders soar over Hot Springs Mountain and Agua Caliente Canyon using thermals to gain height and maintain elevation.
 The gliders come pretty close to the tower, so don’t be surprised to see their pilots waving to you in greeting.